 Depending on what else you have been charged with, this could include exposing flawed procedures regarding blood, breath, and urine testing; fingerprints analysis; DNA testing; ballistics; gunshot residue testing; computer analysis/cloning hard drive procedures; forensic financial accounting reviews; etc..
 Lastly, one of the most common defense tactics is exposing sloppy or misleading police reports which include everything from misstatements, false statements, flawed photo line-ups and witness identification procedures, and inaccurate crime scene reconstruction.
 It is important to hire a skilled Aggravated Assault lawyer to defend you who has knowledge of all the possible defenses to assert in your case.

 It is important to hire an AV® rated law firm (the highest possible rating by Martindale Hubbell®).
 Also David Michael Cantor is an Arizona Aggravated Assault Attorney and a Certified Criminal Law Specialist, per the Arizona Board of Legal Specialization.
 In addition, the Firm and all of its lawyers are listed in the Bar Register of Preeminent Lawyers®.
-At the Law Offices of David Michael Cantor, P.C., the majority of our Attorneys are ex-Prosecutors, and all of our Arizona Aggravated Assault Attorneys know the system well.
+At DM Cantor, P.C., the majority of our Attorneys are ex-Prosecutors, and all of our Arizona Aggravated Assault Attorneys know the system well.
 For a free initial consultation, call us at 602-307-0808, or click here to contact us now.

-Contact The Law Offices of David Michael Cantor and speak to an Arizona Aggravated Assault Attorney.
-We will assist you with your Aggravated Assault case.
+Contact DM Cantor and speak to an Arizona Aggravated Assault Attorney.